aicareerpathpro/AI-Career-Path-Pro-/README.md

-# AI-Career-Path-Pro-
+AI-Career-Path-Pro (Preview)

-AI-powered learning &amp; career platform – preview.
+This is a preview of an AI-powered learning & career platform.

+This project is available for purchase or licensing.
+Contact: your email / WhatsApp